polkadot-fellows/Evaluations/evidence/georgepisaltu/0001-georgepisaltu-2024-Q3-rank1-retention.md

 ## Evidence

-During my first three months as a fellow, I have mainly been focused on delivering the new [`TransactionExtension`](https://github.com/paritytech/polkadot-sdk/blob/1b0cbe99ab8537fa188952a203bdb73b0e5fdd3f/substrate/primitives/runtime/src/traits/transaction_extension/mod.rs#L161) interface to `polkadot-sdk`, which has now safely landed on `master`.
+During my first three months as a member, I have mainly been focused on delivering the new [`TransactionExtension`](https://github.com/paritytech/polkadot-sdk/blob/1b0cbe99ab8537fa188952a203bdb73b0e5fdd3f/substrate/primitives/runtime/src/traits/transaction_extension/mod.rs#L161) interface to `polkadot-sdk`, which has now safely landed on `master`.

 The introduction of `TransactionExtension` to replace `SignedExtension` was a huge effort and the